DPDK/dpdk/doc/guides/nics/mlx4.rst

   - **-1**: force device-managed flow steering (DMFS).
-  - **-7**: configure optimized steering mode to improve performance with the following limitation: Ethernet frames with the port MAC address as the destination cannot be received, even in promiscuous mode.
-Additional MAC addresses can still be set by ``rte_eth_dev_mac_addr_addr()``.
+  - **-7**: configure optimized steering mode to improve performance with the following limitation: VLAN filtering is not supported with this mode.
+    This is the recommended mode in case VLAN filter is not needed.

 Prerequisites
 -------------